-\begin{thm} (V. Arnold, \cite{Arn1966}) If the inner product $\langle \cdot,\cdot\rangle_e:\mathfrak{g}\times\mathfrak{g}\rightarrow\mathbb{R}$ defined in \eqref{notations} is bounded and there exists a bounded bilinear operator: with the property: where $ad_v$ is the adjoint representation of $\mathfrak{g},$ then a smooth curve $g(t)$ on the regular convenient Lie group $G$ is a geodesic for the right-invariant metric defined by \eqref{metric} if and only if its Eulerian velocity $u(t)=R_{g(t)^{-1}}\dot{g}(t)$ satisfies the first order equation: \end{thm} \begin{proof} We present the proof adapted to the convenient approach, whereas the original proof of V. Arnold is not rigorous enough in the infinite dimensional setting.
+with the property where $ad_v$ is the adjoint representation of $\mathfrak{g},$ then a smooth curve $g(t)$ on the regular convenient Lie group $G$ is a geodesic for the right-invariant metric defined by \eqref{metric} if and only if its Eulerian velocity $u(t)=R_{g(t)^{-1}}\dot{g}(t)$ satisfies the first order equation \end{thm} \begin{proof} We present the proof adapted to the convenient approach, whereas the original proof of V. Arnold is not rigorous enough in the infinite dimensional setting.
 Parts of the proof are presented in Section 46.4 of \cite{Michor}.

-For a smooth $g: [a,b]\rightarrow G$ the energy functional of the curve $g$ is:
+For a smooth $g: [a,b]\rightarrow G$ the energy functional of the curve $g$ is

 where we pullback the Maurer-Cartan form $\kappa^r$ on $T\RR,$ by $g.$